German 10-year bond yield hits five-month high as sell-off deepens

 He added that it is "genuinely unclear" whether the European Central Bank will increase or hold interest rates at its next meeting in September.
 Rates currently stand at 3.75%, up from -0.5% in July 2022.

-Shorter-dated bond yields - which are influenced by expectations of central bank interest rates - have risen less sharply than their longer-dated peers, or even fallen, but picked up on Tuesday.
+Shorter-dated bond yields, which are influenced by expectations of central bank interest rates, also rose sharply on Tuesday.
+Those rates have risen less sharply than their longer-dated peers, or even fallen, in recent weeks.

+The ZEW institute said German investor morale unexpectedly brightened in August, although the survey-based gauge remained firmly in negative territory.

-Italy's 10-year yield IT10YT=RR was 9 bps higher at 4.367%.
+Italy's 10-year yield IT10YT=RR jumped 13 bps to 4.367%.
 It is seen as the benchmark for the more indebted countries in the euro zone.

-Investors were digesting new economic data from around the world on Tuesday.
-Figures showed wages surged at a record pace in Britain in June, keeping the pressure on the Bank of England.

-Yet China's long stretch of disappointing data continued, with data showing that industrial output and retail sales grew much slower than expected in July.

-Just before the release of the data, China's central bank unexpectedly cut key interest rates for the second time in three months.

-Pricing in derivatives markets showed traders reckon there's a roughly 50% chance the ECB hikes rates by 25 bps in September and a 50% chance it holds them steady.
+The closely watched gap between Italian and German 10-year borrowing costs climbed 6 bps to 168 bps DE10IT10=RR.

-Market players have reduced their bets on rate cuts in recent weeks.
+Market players have reduced their bets on ECB rate cuts in recent weeks.
 At the start of August, traders' average bet was that rates would stand at just above 3.4% in September 2024.
 Now they think a level just below 3.6% is more likely.

+China's long stretch of disappointing data continued, with industrial output and retail sales growing much slower than expected in July.

+Just before the release of the data, China's central bank unexpectedly cut key interest rates for the second time in three months to boost the economy.

 ((harry.robertson@thomsonreuters.com;))